Health / Health conditions

 What to Know About Back Pain

 Are you working while hunched over a laptop?
 Exercising less?
 Feeling more stressed?
-These are just a few things that can lead to back pain—and that might sound familiar after this past year.
+These are just a few things that can lead to back pain.

 “Back pain is the number one cause of disability,” said Dr. Donald Murphy, chiropractor and primary spine practitioner of Spine Care Partners and clinical assistant professor at Alpert Medical School of Brown University.
 “But often that disability can be avoided.
 Too many people end up in chronic pain because surgery or another treatment actually made their back feel worse.”